-There is an old phrase called the seven-year itch.
-It is the magical number that allocates the number of years two people are married before the spark goes out and people are tempted to squelch their temptation with someone other than their significant other.
+The old phrase, the seven-year itch, is the magical number that allocates the number of years two people are married before the spark goes out and people are tempted to squelch their temptation with someone other than their significant other.

 The phrase has been around as long as time.
 Although it was originally used to describe things irritating like skin rashes, scabies, and STDs, in 1955 good ol’ Marilyn Monroe made the phrase famous in marital terms by citing it in the film adaptation of The Seven-Year Itch.

 Apparently, yes.
 Statistics indicate divorce rates appear to explode in about the seventh year of marriage.
-The NCHS estimates that the average duration of marriage in America is about 7.2 years and consistently stays there since they began recording data on marriage and divorce in the early 70s.
+The NCHS estimates that the average duration of marriage in America is about 7.2 years and has consistently stayed there since they began recording data on marriage and divorce in the early 70s.